FAQs

 Q: How are the Session topics chosen?

-A: The ISDI staff collaborates with Sponsors’ and Subscribers’ designated DEI and HR leaders during two annual planning sessions.
-Having influence on the Series’ topics is one of many benefits that Sponsors and Subscribers enjoy; it’s also win/win for us.
+A: The ISDI staff collaborates with Sponsors and Subscribers during two annual planning sessions.
+Having influence on the Series’ topics is one of many benefits that Sponsors and Subscribers enjoy; it’s also a win/win for us.

 Q: How long has the Series been running?